Alisa Kleybanova: 2008

 Kleybanova began the 2008 season early by entering qualifying for the Tier-III tournament at Gold Coast, Queensland in late December 2007.
 She qualified for the main draw of a WTA event for just the second time in her career so far, some 17 months after reaching the Tier-IV main draw at Budapest in July 2006.
 Her vanquished opponents were world No. 97, Tatiana Perebiynis, whom she defeated in the first round of qualifying, world No. 121, Yuan Meng of China, whom she beat in the second, and former top-50 star Zheng Jie, whom she ousted 6–2, 4–6, 6–1 in the qualifying round.
 But in the first round of the main draw, she faced Swiss world No. 16, Patty Schnyder, and lost to her 1–6, 3–6.

 In mid-January, she followed this up by entering qualifying for the Australian Open, and came through relatively comfortably to the first Grand Slam main draw of her still-young career with straight-sets wins over Canadian world No. 166, Marie-Ève Pelletier, Czech world No. 116 Iveta Benešová, and French world No. 136, Olivia Sanchez.
 In the first round of the main draw, she defeated world No. 45, Peng Shuai, 7–5, 4–6, 9–7.
 But in round two she had to face world No. 6, Anna Chakvetadze, and lost to her in straight sets.

-Nonetheless, in reaching the second round of a Grand Slam as a qualifier, Kleybanova had earned 91 ranking points, sufficient to raise her ranking to a new personal best of 112th.
+Nonetheless, in reaching the second round of a Grand Slam tournament as a qualifier, Kleybanova had earned 91 ranking points, sufficient to raise her ranking to a new personal best of 112th.

-The next tournament for which she entered herself was another high-level WTA event, the Tier II fixture at Paris in early February.
+The next tournament for which she entered herself was another high-level WTA Tour event, the Tier II fixture at Paris in early February.
 She won the first two rounds of qualifying, defeating fellow Russian world No. 127, Galina Voskoboeva, in the first and a Belgian outsider in the second, but then lost to world No. 70, Klára Zakopalová, in the qualifying round.
 She emerged from this experience ranked just six places higher at world No. 106.